SWC-Advanced-Microscopy/btpytools/README.md

 ## Usage instructions

 ### Compressing the raw data directory
 `cd` to the sample directory at the command line and run `compressRawData`.
-This requires you to have installed `lbzip2`, which runs parallel bzip.
+This works much faster if you to have installed `lbzip2`, which runs parallel bzip.
 Likely only works on Linux.
+The command also confirms there is enough disk space available to complete successfully.

 ```
 $ cd /mnt/data/BakingTrayStacks/CC_125_1__125_2/